imcslab/imcslab.github.io/index.md

 ### Research topics

+##### News
+We look forward to receiving your application and possibly welcoming you to our team at MCS Lab!

+* **Join Our Innovative Research Team for Mobility and Cybersecurity at MCS Lab!**
+* Position: Graduate Research Opportunities (Master's and Doctoral Program)
+* Supervisor: Prof. Seunghyun Park ( sp@hansung.ac.kr )

+### Research topics

 ##### Automotive Cybersecurity Technology and Regulation
 * TARA (Threat Analysis and Risk Assessment) methods
 * CSMS (Cyber Security Management Systems) based on UN Regulation No. 155 and ISO/SAE 21434